adamsanaglo/pulp_deb/docs/enghub/packaging/repo_metadata.md

 ### The Repo Matadata
 RPM repos are flat, meaning that every client that enables this repo will have the same content available to it (the one exception being that there can be many package architectures in the repo that are not applicable to every system).
 This repo file is instructing the package manager to look for a `repodata/repomd.xml` file under that `baseurl`.
-And, since `repo_gpgcheck` is enabled, it will also look for a `.asc` GPG detached-signature, and a `.key` public-key, and verify that this `repomd.xml` file was in fact created by the expected party.
+And, since `repo_gpgcheck` is enabled, it will also look for a `.asc` GPG detached-signature, and verify that this `repomd.xml` file was in fact created by a trusted party.
 The `repomd.xml` file is fairly small and just contains a list of other metadata files.
 The "primary" file (whose exact name changes because it is prepended with its hash) contains the list of packages available in this repo and the url to find them.

 So if your tooling wanted to know what packages were available in this repo (and where to download them from) it would ideally follow the same process.
+This is the guaranteed interface for an RPM repo.
 1. Download and parse `$baseurl/repodata/repomd.xml`
 1. Download and parse the "primary" file.